 August 2012: about $700 used.

-I paid only $321 for this beautiful sample, complete with hood, caps and case, because I know How to Win at eBay.
+I paid only $321 for this beautiful sample in 2012, complete with hood, caps and case, because I know How to Win at eBay.

 Performance is flawless.

 The biggest limitation is ensuring perfect focus at f/1.2.
 To my pleasant surprise, my Canon T90 and other cameras work quite well for this.
 On my T90, it's dead-on at f/1.2 at 3 ft and 10 ft.